Education Department launches investigation after Princeton’s president confronts ‘systemic racism’ on campus

 Princeton shared the letter.
 Ben Chang, a spokesman for Princeton, declined to comment beyond a written statement Thursday.
 “Princeton has long been committed to creating and maintaining a community where all can thrive,” he said, “and stands by its representations to the Department and the public that it complies with all laws and regulations governing equal opportunity, non-discrimination and harassment.”

-The work is core to the school’s mission, he wrote, and they are vigilant in pursuit of equity in every aspect of their programs and operations.
+The work is core to the school’s mission, he wrote, and it is vigilant in pursuit of equity in every aspect of its programs and operations.

-Chang said the university stands by their statements about the prevalence of systemic racism and commitment to reckon with its continued effects.
+Chang said the university stands by its statements about the prevalence of systemic racism and commitment to reckon with its continued effects.
 “Attracting talent from every sector of society is crucial to our academic mission, and we will continue to lead on these issues,” he wrote.

 “It is unfortunate that the Department appears to believe that grappling honestly with the nation’s history and the current effects of systemic racism runs afoul of existing law,” he said.
 “The University disagrees and looks forward to furthering our educational mission by explaining why our statements and actions are consistent not only with the law, but also with the highest ideals and aspirations of this country.”

-Princeton was founded 275 years ago, said Terry Hartle, senior vice president for government relations with the American Council on Education, and any institution of that age has chapters from its past it would like to change.
+Princeton was founded nearly 275 years ago, and any institution of that age has chapters from its past it would like to change, said Terry Hartle, senior vice president for government relations with the American Council on Education.
 The Education Department letter was an attempt, he said, to chill the efforts of universities that want to ask themselves tough questions about race and injustice with a sweeping inquiry into Princeton’s records.

-Princeton has the financial resources to respond to the investigation, Hartle said, but smaller institutions will likely take note and take steps to avoid a similar probe.
+Princeton has the financial resources to respond to the investigation, Hartle said, but smaller institutions will likely take note and take steps to avoid a similar inquiry.

 “It’s to their great credit that leading universities are asking themselves what they should have done differently in the past and what they can do differently in the future to be more welcoming and inclusive,” Hartle said.
 “The federal government ought to encourage this, not engage in taxpayer-funded politically motivated fishing expeditions that are designed to undermine them.”